dotnet/AspNetCore.Docs/aspnetcore/tutorials/dotnet-watch.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT) and [Victor Hurdugaci](https://twitter.com/victorhurdugaci)

 `dotnet watch` is a tool that runs a [.NET Core CLI](/dotnet/core/tools) command when source files change.
-For example, a file change can trigger compilation, tests, or deployment.
+For example, a file change can trigger compilation, test execution, or deployment.

 In this tutorial, we use an existing Web API app with two endpoints: one that returns a sum and one that returns a product.
 The product method contains a bug that we'll fix as part of this tutorial.